-Signs that a message might be a phishing scam:
+Some signs that a message might be a phishing scam:

-- Anyone asking you to pay a fee in order to apply for a job. - Messages or posts with poor spelling and grammatical mistakes.
+- Anyone asking you to pay a fee in order to apply for a job or get a resume check. - Messages or posts with poor spelling and grammatical mistakes.

 - People asking you for money who you don't know in person. - People asking you to move your conversation off Facebook to a less public or less secure setting, such as a separate email.